 ANZ has a Whistleblower Protection Policy which promotes honest and ethical behaviour by providing a framework for the escalation of reportable conduct.
 This policy applies to employees and contractors of ANZ, including third party vendors and service providers.
 A disclosure may be made to an independent third party via ANZ's external whistleblower reporting service which is managed by Deloitte.
-There were no instances of concerns relating to modern slavery raised in the 2016 - 2017 financial year.
+There were no instances of concerns relating to modern slavery raised in the 2017- 2018 financial year.

-This statement will be reviewed and updated annually.
+This statement has been endorsed by the Board of the ANZ Group and will be reviewed and updated annually.